 "The failure to provide the grievant with a letter of decision is not a trivial matter.
 It is sufficiently serious to vacate the underlying discharge.
 This is so because the employer's conduct ignores a legal requirement for the discharge of a preference eligible employee.
 The parties' collective bargaining agreement incorporates the rights granted to veterans-rights which cannot be ignored.
-Congress saw fit to provide procedural safeguards before the discharge of a preference eligible' rank-and-file employees are entitled to the benefit of these promulgated procedures."138
+Congress saw fit to provide procedural safeguards before the discharge of a preference eligible employee can be effectuated.
+In the United States Postal Service, 'preference eligible' rank-and-file employees are entitled to the benefit of these promulgated procedures."
+138